Forms and levels of material reception conditions

 Form of distribution of MRC

-Despite the Law and relevant Directions issued by the Central Bank, access to bank accounts continued to be an issue.
+Despite the Law and relevant Directions issued by the Central Bank, access to bank accounts continues to be an issue.
 Following interventions by UNHCR and NGOs, as well as meetings between Central Bank, Asylum Service and Social Welfare Services, the situation improved.
 A sector wide Circular/Guidance Note was issued by Central Bank on 12 November 2020, providing clear guidelines to all banks regarding the documentation needed by asylum seekers.
 Furthermore, the SWS began issuing a letter for purposes of opening an account for asylum seekers, confirming that the applicant is a recipient of material reception conditions, while the Asylum Service provides confirmation of residence status for applicants when needed.
-However, it is also important to note that the abovementioned consultations mainly involved 4 private Banks in Cyprus, which were willing to engage in the dialogue, out of the 29 registered credit Institutions in Cyprus
+However, it is also important to note that the abovementioned consultations mainly involved 4 private Banks in Cyprus, which were willing to engage in the dialogue, out of the 29 registered credit Institutions in Cyprus.

 Level of material assistance